 - London Doctoral Design Centre - the Royal College of Art, Kingston University and University of the Arts London

 - Design Star - Brighton University, Goldsmiths, Loughborough University, the Open University and the University of Reading.

 - Visit the Gateway to Research (GtR) website for all active Design projects funded by the AHRC

 - Visit the GtR website for all active AHRC funded projects

 AHRC Design Research Showcase

-From 20th to 23rd September 2018, to coincide with the London Design Festival, the Old Truman Brewery in London will host the AHRC Design Research Showcase.
-A diverse range of projects from the last decade of publicly funded Design research will be exhibited over three days, and an accompanying catalogue will give updates and insights to many more projects funded by AHRC.
+From 20th to 23rd September 2018, as part of the London Design Fair, Room H12 of the Old Truman Brewery in London will host the AHRC Design Research Showcase.
+A diverse range of projects from the last decade of Design research will be exhibited over three days, and an accompanying catalogue will give updates and insights to many more projects funded by AHRC.
 An online edition of the catalogue can be found on the Design Research for Change website, as well as photos and visitor comments.
 The Showcase was also included in Design Week magazine’s Top Picks.

 Current Funding Opportunities

 We are keen to point out that theme-specific calls are not the extent of AHRC support for design research.
 We are always happy to see design proposals come in via our Responsive Mode schemes: Research Grants, Fellowships and Research Networking, all of which operate without formal deadlines so proposals can be submitted at any time.
 Design is an enormously collaborative discipline, and applications submitted to the AHRC, led by design researchers, have addressed issues across the spectrum of the arts and humanities.
 On the right-hand side of the graphic below, you can see all the various disciplines which have been secondary and tertiary classifications on design projects submitted to the AHRC over the last few years.